ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 Remote attestation protocol elements are carried within EDHOC's External Authorization Data (EAD) fields.
 EDHOC {{RFC9528}} supports one or more EAD items in each EAD field.

-EAD item is a CBOR sequence of an ead_label and an optional ead_value.
-More specifically, we define three independent aspects in {{attestation-aspects}} for performing remote attestation over EDHOC:
+In {{attestation-dimensions}}, this document defines three independent dimensions for performing remote attestation over EDHOC:

-  1. Attestation Targets (see in {{targets}}): remote attestation of IoT device / remote attestation of network service
+  1. Target (see {{targets}}) defining the entity that undergoes the attestation process (IoT device or network service).
-  2. Attestation Models (see in {{models}}): remote attestation in RATS background-check model / RATS passport model
+  2. Model (see {{models}}) defining the attestation model in use based on the RATS architecture (background-check model or passport model).
-  3. Atttestation Message Flow (see in {{flow}}): EDHOC forward message flow / EDHOC reverse message flow
+  3. Message Flow (see {{flow}}) defining the EDHOC message flow in use (forward message flow or reverse message flow).

-All combinations of one item from each of the three aspects are possible, resulting in 8 different cases.

-In this specification, we discuss about the cases that are better matched to the EDHOC use case and the constrained IoT device and network setting.
+This document specifies the cases that are suited for constrained IoT environments.

+EDITOR NOTE: add an overview figure

 # Assumptions

-The details of the protocol between Relying Party and Verifier in background-check model, and the protocol between the Attester and the Verifier in passport model are out of the scope.
-The communication may utilize protocols such as EDHOC, TLS or other security protocols that support the secure transmission to and from the Verifier.
-Additionally, the Verifier is not assumed to be a low-power device.

 In background-check model, one assumption is that the Verifier outputs a fresh nonce and that same nonce is passed on to the EDHOC session.
-The Verifier is supposed to know how to verify more than one format of the evidence type.
+The Verifier is assumed to know how to verify multiple formats of the evidence type.
-Therefore, the Verifier MUST send back at least one format to the Relying Party.
-We assume in this specification, the Relying Party also has knowledge about the Attester, so it can narrow down the type selection and send to the Attester only one format of evidence type.
+This specification assumes that the Relying Party also has knowledge about the Attester, so it can narrow down the evidence type selection and send to the Attester only one format of the evidence type.
-The Attester should have an explicit relation with the Verifier, such as from device manufacuture, so that the Verifier can evaluate the Evidence that is produced by the Attester.
+The Attester should have an explicit relation with the Verifier, such as from device manufacturing, so that the Verifier can evaluate the Evidence that is produced by the Attester.

-In passport model, the credential identity of the Verifier is assumed to be stored at the Attester and the Relying Party, which means the Verifier is trusted by the Attester and the Relying Party to obtain the attestation result.
+In the passport model, the credential identity of the Verifier is assumed to be stored at the Attester and the Relying Party, which means the Verifier is trusted by the Attester and the Relying Party to obtain the attestation result.

+EDITOR NOTE: add attestation public key stored in Verifier

-# Remote Attestation Aspects in EDHOC {#attestation-aspects}
+# Remote Attestation in EDHOC {#attestation-dimensions}

-This section outlines three independent aspects that characterize the remote attestation process over EDHOC.
+This section specifies three independent dimensions that characterize the remote attestation process over EDHOC.

-## Attestation Targets {#targets}
+## Target {#targets}

+Defines the entity that undergoes the attestation process.

 ### IoT Device Attestation (IoT)

-This refers to the process of ensuring the integrity and trustworthiness of IoT devices before they can interact with the cloud or network.
-Attestation of IoT devices verifies that the devices have not been tampered with and are oprating correctly.

 The IoT device acts as the Attester.
-We assume in this specification that the IoT devices are low-power constrained devices that have computation and connection constraints.

 ### Network Service Attestation (Net)

-This involves verifying the trustworthiness of network services or cloud entities.
-It ensures that the services the IoT devices are communicating with are legitimate and secure.
-For example, a network service attestation should be done before a IoT device shares some sensitive data with the network service.

 The network service acts as the Attester.

 Unlike IoT devices, network services typically have more computational power and capabilities, enabling them to handle complex attestation processes when more demanding tasks are required of the Attester.

-## Attestation Models {#models}
+## Model {#models}

+Defines the attestation models based on RATS architecture.
-This specification supports both the RATS background-check model (see in {{bg}}) and passport model (see in{{pp}}).
+This specification supports both the RATS background-check model (see {{bg}}) and the passport model (see {{pp}}).
-The corresponding EAD items for background-check model and the passport model are independent between each other.
+The corresponding EAD items for background-check model and the passport model are independent of each other.
-The detailed EAD items definitions are in {{ead-bg}} for the background-check model and {{ead-pp}} for the passport model.
+The EAD items are specified in {{ead-bg}} for the background-check model and in {{ead-pp}} for the passport model.

 ### Background-check Model (BG) {#bg}

-In background-check model, the Attester sends the evidence to the Relying Party.
+In the background-check model, the Attester sends the evidence to the Relying Party.
 The Relying Party transfers the evidence to the Verifier and gets back the attestation result from the Verifier.

 An EDHOC session is established between the Attester and the Relying Party.
 A negotiation of the evidence type is required before the Attester sends the evidence.
 All three parties must agree on a selected evidence type.

-The Attester first sends a list of the provided evidence types, formatted as an Attestation proposal in an EDHOC EAD item, to the Relying Party.
+The Attester first sends a list of the proposed evidence types to the Relying Party.
+The list is formatted as an Attestation proposal in an EDHOC EAD item.
-The Relying Party transfers the list to the Verifier and should receive at least one supported evidence type from the Verifier.
+The Relying Party relays the list to the Verifier and receives at least one supported evidence type from the Verifier in return.
-If the Relying Party receives more than one evidence type, a single evidence type should be selected by the Relying Party and sends it back as an Attestation request to the Attester.
+If the Relying Party receives more than one evidence type, a single evidence type should be selected by the Relying Party based on its knowledge of the Attester.
+The Relying Party then sends it back within the Attestation request to the Attester.

+A nonce, at least 8-bytes long {{I-D.ietf-rats-eat}}), guarantees the freshness of the attestation session.
-We use nonce (at least 8 bytes according to {{I-D.ietf-rats-eat}}) to guarantee the freshness for the attestation session, which is generated by the Verifier and sends to the Relying Party.
+The nonce is generated by the Verifier and sent to the Relying Party.
-The Relying Party puts nonce and the selected evidence type together in a tuple to generate an Attestation request as an EAD item.
+The Relying Party puts the nonce and the selected evidence type together in a tuple to generate an Attestation request.

-If the Attester checks that the received evidence type from the Relying Party is within the list of its provided evidence types, it can call its attestation service to generate the evidence, with nonce value as one of the inputs.
+Once the Attester receives the Attestation request, it can call its attestation service to generate the evidence, with the nonce value as one of the inputs.

 #### External Authorization Data (EAD) Items for background-check model {#ead-bg}